sofoniasElala/comic-memory-game/README.md

 ## Dependencies
   * REACT + Vite
-  * html2canvas & jsPDF - for creating PDFs
-  * uuid - generate unique identifiers
+  * MARVEL API for the characters
   * eslint